Titus Kaphar: Behind the Myth of Benevolence

 In 2014, Kaphar painted Behind the Myth of Benevolence, which depicts President Thomas Jefferson and Sally Hemings, an enslaved woman held captive by Jefferson and the mother of six children fathered by Jefferson.
 Kaphar painted the canvas in such a way as to create the illusion that the portrait of Jefferson painted by Rembrandt Peale in 1800 is being pulled back like a curtain to reveal a seated Hemings.
 The portrait is effectively a painting within a painting.
 Kaphar, speaking about the painting and its subject, Sally Hemings, said, "This painting is about Thomas Jefferson and Sally Hemings, and yet it is not.
 The reason I say, ‘And yet it is not,’ is because we know from the actual history that Sally Hemings was very fair.
 Very, very fair.
 The woman who sits here is not just simply a representation of Sally Hemings, she's more of a symbol of many of the Black women whose stories have been shrouded by the narratives of our deified founding fathers."

 Behind the Myth of Benevolence was damaged on three occasions while it was on view at the National Portrait Gallery in Washington, D.C., prompting the museum to post security guards by the painting for the remainder of its exhibition.

+Exhibiting Forgiveness

+Kaphar's directorial feature film debut is Exhibiting Forgiveness.
+The film stars André Holland, Andra Day, John Earl Jelks and Aunjanue Ellis-Taylor.

+The film premiered at the Sundance Film Festival on January 20, 2024 and was released on October 18, 2024.

 Exhibitions

 Kaphar has staged numerous solo exhibitions in the United States and internationally.
 His solo shows include The House That Crack Built (2000), San Jose State University Gallery; Painting Undone (2005), Savannah College of Art and Design Red Gallery; The Jerome Project (2014), Studio Museum in Harlem, New York; The Vesper Project (2014), originating at Contemporary Arts Center, Cincinnati; and Language of the Forgotten (2019), Massachusetts Museum of Contemporary Art, North Adams.

-Kaphar has also participated in a large number of group exhibitions, including Afro-Atlantic Histories (2022).
+Kaphar has also participated in a large number of group exhibitions, including The Black Index (2021), and Afro-Atlantic Histories (2022).
 His work, Shadows of Liberty (2016), was featured in Currents and Constellations: Black Art in Focus (2022) at the Cleveland Museum of Art.
 The work is a reimagined presentation of John Faed's Portrait of George Washington Taking the Salute at Trenton (1856).